Hello and welcome, kitten!

 To paraphrase Deepak Chopra, awakening is not discovering who you are but discarding who you are not.
 Freaking powerful words.
 There is such joy when I release another little piece of who I thought I was or was meant to be but turns out I’m not at all.

-One thing I would like you to know about me is my absolute loathing of ‘labels’.
+One thing I would like you to know about me is my absolute loathing of putting people in little boxes.
 I adore the power of language, with a passion I believe was instilled in me from birth by my darling Dad, the most articulate person I’ve ever met.
 However, this power comes with the responsibility of using it in a consciously loving manner, not to wound and harm.

 I no longer feel ashamed of needing to maintain my emotional balance, however, when you announce you have a mental disorder it is very human to then make assumptions about that person.
 I’d much rather find out about others by their actions and vice versa without accidental prejudice.